About my ticket

 About my Aeroplan account

-We have paused expiry of points until January 31, 2022.
-This means that between now and January 30, 2022 any Aeroplan points which would have expired will not.
-Effective January 31, 2022, our normal expiration policy will once again apply.
-Learn more about our Aeroplan policies.
+NOTE: We have paused expiry of points until May 31, 2023.
+This means that between now and May 30, 2023, any Aeroplan points which would have expired, will not.
+Effective May 31, 2023, our normal 18-month expiration policy will once again apply.

 Can I transfer Aeroplan points from a member who has passed away?